oconnor663/jacko.io/posts/async_one.md

 [^remember]: For me this takes about two seconds, so it's spending about as
     much time working as it is sleeping.
 And remember this is on the Playground, with tight resource limits.

-What exactly is a "future" though?
-Well, that's what Part Two is all about.
-For now we'll just say that a future is what an async function returns.
-Let's finish up by making a couple small mistakes with futures and seeing what happens.

 ## Important Mistakes